Book throws 5 TDs as No. 9 Notre Dame routs Bowling Green

-SOUTH BEND, Ind.
-(AP) — Ian Book threw five touchdown passes and had only four incomplete passes in a little more than two quarters of work as No. 9 Notre Dame rolled over Bowling Green 52-0 on Saturday.
+Ian Book threw a career-high five touchdown passes and had only four incompletions in a little more than two quarters of work and the defense earned its first shutout since 2014 in a 52-0 victory over the Falcons.

-The Fighting Irish (4-1) had their way with the Falcons, a first-time opponent from the Mid-American Conference whose campus is just 164 miles away.
-The winning margin matched Notre Dame’s winning difference in a 66-14 victory over New Mexico earlier this season and was Notre Dame’s first shutout since 2014.
+“I thought Ian did a nice job,” said Kelly after the Irish (4-1) matched their largest margin of victory of the season from 66-14 win over New Mexico last month.
+“Obviously a lot of good things happened as we had an opportunity to do things against an undermanned Bowling Green team today.

-“I thought Ian did a nice job,” Notre Dame coach Brian Kelly said.
-“Obviously a lot of good things happened as we had an opportunity to do things against an undermanned Bowling Green team today.”
+“They handled themselves like a team that had a vision of what they wanted to accomplish and they went out and they did it,” Kelly said.

 The Irish had 573 total yards, with senior Tony Jones Jr. rushing over 100 for the third time this season.
 Jones had 102 yards on seven carries.
 Notre Dame limited the Falcons (1-4) to 228 yards.

-Book, who matched his previous high of five touchdown passes against New Mexico last month, completed 16 of 20 for 261 yards before giving way to backup Phil Jurkovec at the 4:11 mark of the third quarter.
+Book completed 16 of 20 for 261 yards before giving way to backup Phil Jurkovec at the 4:11 mark of the third quarter.
 Jurkovec, a 6-foot-5 sophomore, added a TD pass in the third quarter, a 7-yarder to Avery Davis.

-“I am definitely happy with the performance this week,” Book said after not throwing a touchdown pass last week in Notre Dame’s 35-20 victory over Virginia.
+“(Kelly) challenged us to focus on ourselves,” said Book, who did not throw a touchdown pass last week in Notre Dame’s 35-20 victory over Virginia.
 “We wanted to go out there and put up some points and have an attention to details.”

 After going three-and-out on their first possession, the Irish drove 80 yards in six plays and 1:58, culminating with Book’s 17-yard scoring pass to Tommy Tremble.
 Scoring passes to Cole Kmet (21 yards) and Chase Claypool (34 yards) made it 21-0 after the first quarter.
 Book then hit Claypool (8 yards) and Javon McKinley (25 yards) with scoring passes in the second quarter for a 35-0 halftime lead.